aplteam/Cider/docs/Cider-User-Guide.md

 Note that all namespaces specified as `parent` _must already exist_, otherwise an error is thrown.

-With the user command this can be overwritten temporarily with, say:
+With the user command, this can be overwritten temporarily with, say:

 ```
 ]Cider.OpenProject {path} -parent=#.MyProjects